gudnexgudy/NFT-Royalties/index.md

 1. The `buyer` will need a pay function and a function that displays the purchased NFT.
 1. The `broker` will need a function to hold the price and the NFT to be released to both seller and buyer.
 1. The `seller` will need a function to input the NFT, and to put it up for sale.
-1. Participants will be publishing information: the seller will publish the NFT and the price, the buyer will publish their decision to purchase, and the broker will release it to bothe the seller and buyer.
+1. Participants will be publishing information: the seller will publish the NFT and the price, the buyer will publish their decision to purchase, and the broker will release the NFT to the buyer and the price to the seller.
-1. The `buyer` needs to be able to decide to NOT purchase the wisdom, so we need to create a function for cancelling the sale.
+1. The `buyer` needs to be able to decide to NOT purchase the NFT, so we need to create a function for cancelling the sale.
 1. If the `buyer` does decide to buy the wisdom, then there needs to be a function that reports the payment to both the `seller` and the `buyer`.